 Read the TAM RM 3 Fact Sheet highlighting Marin County projects

-View the list of potential projects.
+View the list of projects.

-View the map of potential projects.
+View the map of projects.

 The State of California provides a variety of transportation dollars to Marin County, including funding from state gas taxes directly to our cities and towns and the County.
 In addition to these formula funds, competitive grant programs distribute additional funding through a variety of state programs, including the Active Transportation Program (ATP).
 Highway funds are primarily provided through the STIP program.